vishwesh3/indigo/_posts/2017-02-05-i-am-loving-it.markdown

 - Have patience

 It's human behavior, when we achieve something big, we forget to do some necessary checks and take actions.
 In this context, when a critical bug is resolved, don't rush to make PR, test it properly, clean the code, write relevant comments, remove unnecessary Logcat used in the process of debugging.
-After checking all this, take a deep breath and hope for the good.
+After checking all this, take a deep breath and hope for good.
 Finally, commit with a descriptive commit message and submit a new PR.

 - Include your approach in issues and PR